Doom 64

 - 4 % negative mentions

-The story of Doom 64 serves as a direct sequel to Doom II, featuring a simple narrative where the protagonist, Doomguy, battles resurrected demons after a period of decommissioning.
-While some players appreciate the atmospheric and horror elements introduced, many agree that the story is secondary to the gameplay, often described as minimal or forgettable.
-The inclusion of "lost levels" in the re-release attempts to bridge the narrative to the modern Doom titles, adding some depth but still maintaining a focus on action over plot.
+The story of Doom 64 serves as a direct sequel to Doom II, focusing on the resurrection of demons by the "mother of all demons" and the protagonist's struggle against them.
+While some players appreciate the simplistic narrative and its connection to the broader Doom lore, many agree that the story is secondary to the gameplay, often described as minimal or forgettable.
+The inclusion of "lost levels" in the re-release attempts to bridge the game to Doom 2016, adding some depth but still leaving the overall plot feeling less significant compared to the action-oriented gameplay.

 “Doom 64 is a sequel to the events after Doom 2, where the mother of all demons has started to resurrect the hellspawn you have killed, so it is connected to the original Doom storyline.”